DevExpress/devextreme-documentation/concepts/40 Angular Components/70 Visual Studio Integration/20 Add DevExtreme to an ASP.NET Core Angular Application/20 Add DevExtreme to an ASP.NET Core Angular Application.md

           }
         }

-    Save the changes, rebuild the application, and wait until Visual Studio downloaded the dependencies.
+    Save the changes, rebuild the application, and wait until Visual Studio downloads the dependencies.

 1. Reference a [predefined theme stylesheet](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/') (`dx.light.css` in the code below).